iampeterbanjo/ddd-by-example/docs/use-cases.md

 > Given a movie-goer and a cashier
 > When they buy a ticket
 > Then a TICKET_PURCHASE event is emitted

+From our story we can see an event has these properties

+- When it happened - Time (Date)
+- What happened - Type (string)
+- Uniqueness - ID (string)

+## Aggregates

+We can also see that this event happens because of an interaction between the movie-goer and cashier models.
+Relationships between models is maintained by something called Aggregates.
+An aggregate [collection of particulars into a whole](https://www.dictionary.com/browse/aggregate) is useful because "we treat them as a unit for the purpose of data changes" and fire events.